KNODE-MPC: A Knowledge-based Data-driven Predictive Control Framework for Aerial Robots: Experiments and Results

-Next, the generalization ability of KNODE-MPC is verified using trajectories beyond its training dataset.
-In this scenario, the planned trajectory has a radius of 1.25m, which differs from training trajectories, which have radii of 0.5 and 1m.
-Fig. \ref{fig:xy_plot_1p25} depicts the system and planned trajectories under both frameworks.
-Here, the boundaries of the red annulus also indicate the maximum deviation of the system trajectories under the nominal MPC and it is overlaid on the right subplot.
-The trajectories generated by KNODE-MPC lie strictly within the red annulus, which implies the closed-loop tracking performance of KNODE-MPC is more accurate than nominal MPC.
-Quantitatively, the average DTW x-y position error across five test runs for both the nominal and KNODE-MPC are 10.3 and 8.81 respectively, which yields a 14.5\% improvement in trajectory tracking for KNODE-MPC.
+Next, the generalization ability of KNODE-MPC is investigated using trajectories beyond its training dataset.
+Three test scenarios are considered.
+For the first two scenarios, the planned trajectories have radii of 0.3m and 1.25m, which differ from training trajectories, which have radii of 0.5m and 1m.
+These trajectories have a commanded speed of 0.5m/s.
+In the third scenario, a speed of 0.3m/s is commanded and this is to investigate generalization in velocity for KNODE-MPC and GP-MPC.
+A total of 135 test runs are conducted, fifteen runs for each framework and for each of the three scenarios.
+Fig. \ref{fig:expt_gen} depicts the statistics of the planar trajectory tracking errors for these test runs.
+KNODE-MPC outperforms nominal MPC in all three cases with an overall improvement of 21.0\%, in terms of the combined median trajectory tracking error.
+This combined median error is computed by considering errors from all 135 runs, which are illustrated with circles in Fig. \ref{fig:expt_gen}.
+Notably, KNODE-MPC also performs better than GP-MPC across these scenarios by 14.6\%, in terms of the overall median trajectory tracking error.
+Analyzing the results for each of these scenarios, it is observed that the performance of KNODE-MPC is more consistent than that of GP-MPC.
+In particular, even though GP-MPC performs better than nominal MPC for the second and third scenarios, it performs worse in the first scenario.
+On the other hand, KNODE-MPC performs better than nominal MPC under all three scenarios.
 The differences in performance improvement between simulation and physical experimental results can be attributed to the different control architectures between the two setups.
 In particular, the KNODE-MPC framework in simulations generate control commands to actuate the quadrotor directly, while in physical experiments, it runs on top of the geometric controller and low-level controllers within the firmware, and it does not have direct control over the quadrotor dynamics.